The History of Mind

 There are now around 160 local Mind Associations affiliated to Mind.

 The History of Tameside, Oldham and Glossop Mind

 A group emerged in Denton and called themselves Tameside and Glossop Association of Mind which became a registered charity in 1978.
-In 2008, the year we became a well-being service, we re-registered as Tameside Oldham and Glossop Mind and well as becoming a Company Ltd by Guarantee.
-In 2013 the Company articles were amended to reflect on emphasis on holistic well-being and to remove our area of benefit.
+In 2008, the year we became a well-being service, we re-registered as Tameside Oldham and Glossop Mind, as well as becoming a Company Ltd by Guarantee.
+In 2013 the Company articles were amended to reflect an emphasis on holistic well-being and to remove our area of benefit.